lion-gu/ioc-explorer/README.md

 IOC Explorer aims to execute iterative queries across multiple threat intelligence sources automatically.
 It may assist security analyst to find more clues for investigation.

+## Requirements

+IOC Explorer is written in Python 3.
+It is *not* tested in other Python versions.

+Please make sure you have installed following libraries prior to start:

+1. requests  2.20.1
+2. anytree 2.4.3

 ## Quick Start

 1. Open config.ini file, and type in your API Key of VirusTotal or QiAnXin_TI section